Extended Schur functions and bases related by involutions: Involutions on and NSym

 Through this combinatorial interpretation, each of the four pairs of dual bases is related to any other by one of the three involutions $\psi$, $\rho$, or $\omega$ as shown in Figure \ref{fig:involutions}.
 Recall that the involution $\psi$, $\rho$, and $\omega$ in $QSym$ and \textit{NSym} collectively serve as the analogue to $\omega$ in $Sym$.
 In $Sym$, the Schur basis is its own image under $\omega$ but in $QSym$ and \textit{NSym} our Schur-like bases are instead part of a system of 4 related bases that is closed with respect to $\psi, \rho$ and $\omega$.

 First, we review the row-strict extended Schur and shin functions and present a few new results.
-Then, we introduce the flipped extended Schur basis and backward extended Schur basis in $QSym$, as well as their dual bases in \textit{NSym}.
+Then, we introduce the reverse extended Schur basis and row-strict reverse extended Schur basis in $QSym$, as well as their dual bases in \textit{NSym}.
 Using the three involutions, we translate many results from the shin and extended Schur functions to our new bases, including the Jacobi-Trudi rule and two different types of skew functions.
-We also note connections between the backward extended Schur basis and the antipode of $QSym$ on the extended Schur functions, as well as the dual connection in \textit{NSym}.
+We also note connections between the row-strict reverse extended Schur basis and the antipode of $QSym$ on the extended Schur functions, as well as the dual connection in \textit{NSym}.